carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 the return type (in the case of attributes the return type will be constructed from the storage type, while for operands it will be `Value`).
-Each attribute's raw value (e.g., as stored) can also be accessed via generated `<name>Attr` getters for use in transformation passes where the more user friendly return type is less suitable.
+Each attribute's raw value (e.g., as stored) can also be accessed via generated `<name>Attr` getters for use in transformation passes where the more user-friendly return type is less suitable.

+All the arguments should be named to:
+- provide documentation,
-All the arguments should be named to 1) provide documentation, 2) drive auto-generation of getter methods, 3) provide a handle to reference for other places like constraints.
+- drive auto-generation of getter methods, and
+- provide a handle to reference for other places like constraints.

 #### Variadic operands